-

 Public Notice

-Once you have applied online and all your documents have been received, you will be emailed a PDF notice that must be displayed in a prominent place on the premises, such as in the window.
+Once you have applied online and all your documents have been received, you will be emailed a link to download a notice that must be displayed in a prominent place on the premises, such as in the window.
+You must email us two photographs showing the notice on display.
+One of the photographs must show the detail of the notice and the other how it is displayed at the premises.

 The notice will include: